36 Best Amazon Prime Benefits to Use in 2021

 Prime Day 2020 was a bit different as the coronavirus pandemic rattled the world.
 Instead of mid-July, Prime Day was in October, and not only triggered record Prime Day sales for Amazon, it launched the 2020 end-of-the-year holiday shopping season a month early.

-We don’t yet know when Prime Day 2021 will be this year -- will Amazon move it back to summer, or keep it in October for a shot at repeat success?
-Whichever, iIf Prime Day stays true to form, Prime members can expect red-hot deals on a smorgasbord of gadgets and geegaws, especially on Amazon's proprietary products including Alexa-activated devices.
+Prime Day 2021 was returned to summer.
+It was June 21-22 for 2021.
+As is typical, Prime members got red-hot deals on a smorgasbord of gadgets and geegaws, especially on Amazon's proprietary products including Alexa-activated devices.
 You have to be a Prime member to buy, but news flash: You can sign up for a 30-day free trial.
 Some shoppers cancel after Prime Day and before the 30 days are up to dodge the $119-a-year Prime membership fee.
 Just sayin'.

 Sometimes, you just forget.
 You forget where you purchased the water filter for your fridge, and when it's time to get it replaced.
 Or you forget where (and when) you bought those fading off-brand, discount (but excellent) replacement ink cartridges for your printer.
 Or you just want to do price comparisons on those items between Amazon and the manufacturer's online store.
 Prime has you covered.

 Click on the Orders button at the top of your Amazon.com page (near the cart).
 It will take you to the Your Orders page and will default to show you your purchases from the last six months.
 You can also go back to the very first order you made.
 My first order was on Oct.
 24, 2007, and it was a schizophrenic cart containing an electric toothbrush, a 24-pack of canned salsa, a book (In the Shadow of No Towers) and a pack of replacement heads for the new toothbrush.
-This is a no-judgment zone, people.
+Please don't judge; I was learning.

 Free Delivery to Your Car